mahtab-nejati/BuiScout/config_guide.md

 ## [`REPOSITORY`](#repository)
   (`String(Path)` or `String(URL)`, Required)

+  The local path or url pointing to the subject repository.
-  If a path is provided, it must be inside the docker's mountpoint and relative to the mountpoint.
+  If a local path is provided, it must be inside the docker's mountpoint and relative to the mountpoint.

   >Note: A path to a local clone of the repository is recommended for faster analysis.